 As an instructor, there are a variety of ways you can use copyrighted material for teaching without having to ask permission - the trick is discovering what exceptions to copyright are most applicable to your situation.
 I recommend that you review the Framework for Copyright Analysis tab to help sort out your options when deciding how you can use the resources you want in your classes.
 However, these are the exceptions that are most applicable for instructors.

 A note: The question I am most frequently asked is whether it is acceptable to link to online library resources in your course management system (such as Blackboard).
-Most of the library's databases permit this - for instructions on how to create persistent links, see Linking to Library Resources.
-For licensing reasons, it is better to link to the article rather than uploading the PDF directly to your course site.
+Most of the library's databases permit this.
+Due to our contracts with database vendors, it is better to link to the article rather than uploading the PDF directly to your course site.
 Additionally, linking directly to the resource you need for your class helps the ASU Library know how that resource is being used, which is one of the ways we make decisions about our collection.
 You can also use ASU Library Reading Lists to include content in your course.

 Sharing a link to freely available online content, or using the embed codes provided by a platform (such as YouTube or Twitter) is usually fine.
 As an instructor, you should avoid linking to anything that is obviously infringing - a movie that's currently showing in theaters on YouTube, for example - so that you can avoid giving the impression that copyright infringement is acceptable.

 Public Domain (links to University of Minnesota Libraries) - A work is in the public domain if its copyright term has expired, or if it has never been covered by copyright (such as works authored by the U.S. Government).
 Works in the public domain may be used for any reason by anyone since copyright does not apply.

 Creative Commons - There are a wealth of resources that are distributed under Creative Commons licenses, which already grant permission for a variety of uses.
 Most are applicable for educational purposes.
 CC Search has a collection of websites where you can find Creative Commons-licensed works.